gillian-guide/gillian-guide.github.io/docs/essential-modding/zolikapatch.en.md

 title: ZolikaPatch
-description: One of the must-have mods for your GTA IV install
+description: One of the must-have mods for your downgraded GTA IV install that fixes a lot of things physics, multiplayer and crash-related

 # ZolikaPatch
 !!! warning "Compatibility"
     This mod is not compatible with the Complete Edition.
-ZolikaPatch can downgrade for you.
+Skip this page if you do not intend to downgrade - the improvements are negligible if you do not play the [multiplayer](../multiplayer.md).

 This mod aims to fix & improve various things in GTA IV, as well as greatly improve the [multiplayer](../multiplayer.md) experience.
 You can read the changelog [here](https://zolika1351.pages.dev/mods/ivpatch).

-!!! warning "Notice"
-    This mod, nor any other Zolika1351's mods will not be updated anymore.
-See [this post](https://zolika1351.pages.dev/posts/saying-goodbye) for context.

 ## Installation { data-search-exclude }
 * Go to [Zolika1351's Zone](https://zolika1351.pages.dev/mods/ivpatch).